labwc/labwc/CONTRIBUTING.md

 ## Coders

-Code contributors may need to update relevant files if their additions affect UI elements (at the moment only `src/menu/menu.c`).
+Code contributors may need to update relevant files if their additions affect UI elements (at the moment only `src/menu/menu.c` and `src/config/rcxml.c`).
 In this case the `po/labwc.pot` file needs to be updated so that translators can update their translations.
 Remember, many translators are _not_ coders!

 The process is fairly trivial however does involve some manual steps.